-When looking at whether budgets have allocation for 'Education of volunteers' we can see that this year, 72% (down from 78% in 2018) said that it was included in their volunteer program budget.
-In 2019, 23% (up 10% from 2018) said 'No' they had no budget for ongoing education and training of volunteers, and 5% (down 4% from 2018) chose not to comment.
-This is an interesting statistic given that 95% of participants stated that they provide education to their volunteers.
-While we don't fully understand the reason for this, it is assumed that some organisations have an education budget while others may be providing education at no cost or at minimal cost from other avenues such as in-house education teams which is also very likely.
+When looking at whether budgets have allocation for 'Education of volunteers' we can see that this year, 76% said that it was included in their volunteer program budget.
+In 2020, 15% (down from 23% last year) said 'No' they had no budget for ongoing education and training of volunteers, and 9% (up from 5% last year) chose not to comment.
+This is an interesting statistic given that 98% of participants stated that they provide education to their volunteers.
+While we don't fully understand the reason for this, it is assumed that some organisations have not stated no an education budget while others may be providing education at no cost or at minimal cost from other avenues such as in-house education teams which is also very likely.